 - Let the waffle iron get hot!
 It can take as long as 30 minutes so read your manufacturer's instructions.

-- Keep the finished waffles on a rack in a warm oven until ready to serve.
+- Keep the finished waffles on a wire rack in a warm oven until ready to serve.
 If you stack them they'll get soft.

 - Waffles freeze very well.
 Just put a square of waxed paper between them then place in a freezer bag.
 They'll be fine for up to three months.